Books

 About Me

-Susan L. Leary is the author of three poetry collections: A Buffet Table Fit for Queens (Small Harbor Publishing, 2023), winner of The Washburn PrizeContraband Paradise (Main Street Rag, 2021); and This Girl, Your Disciple (Finishing Line Press, 2019), finalist for The Heartland Review Press Chapbook Prize and semi-finalist for The Elyse Wolf Prize with Slate Roof Press.
-Her work has appeared or is forthcoming in such places as Tar River Poetry, Tahoma Literary Review, Superstition Review, On The Seawall, DMQ Review, jmww, Cherry Tree, Pithead Chapel, The MacGuffin, Christian Century, Up the Staircase Quarterly, Rust + Moth, Jet Fuel Review, Birdcoat Quarterly, Arcturus (Chicago Review of Books), Posit, The Ilanot Review, The Hunger, and Parentheses Journal.
-She has been nominated for both the Pushcart Prize and Best of the Net anthologies, and was a finalist for The 16th Mudfish Poetry Prize, judged by Marie Howe, as well as shortlisted for The Arthur Smith Poetry Prize, judged by Charlotte Pence, for her manuscript, “Only the Finest Track Stars Smoke Newports.”
-She holds a B.A., M.A., and M.F.A. from the University of Miami, where she also teaches Writing Studies.
+Susan L. Leary is the author of four poetry collections: Dressing the Bear, selected by Kimberly Blaeser as the winner of The Louise Bogan Award for Artistic Merit and Excellence and forthcoming from Trio House Press in July 2024; A Buffet Table Fit for Queens (Small Harbor Publishing, 2023), winner of The Washburn PrizeContraband Paradise (Main Street Rag, 2021); and This Girl, Your Disciple (Finishing Line Press, 2019), finalist for The Heartland Review Press Chapbook Prize and semi-finalist for The Elyse Wolf Prize with Slate Roof Press.
+Her work has appeared or is forthcoming in such places as Indiana Review, Diode Poetry Journal, Tar River Poetry, Tahoma Literary Review, Superstition Review, On The Seawall, The Arkansas International, Slipstream, DMQ Review, jmww, Cherry Tree, Crab Creek Review, Verse Daily, Pithead Chapel, The MacGuffin, Christian Century, Up the Staircase Quarterly, Jet Fuel Review, Birdcoat Quarterly, Arcturus (Chicago Review of Books), Posit, The Ilanot Review, Louisiana Literature, and Parentheses Journal.
+She has been nominated for both the Pushcart Prize and Best of the Net anthologies, and recently, she was a finalist for The 16th Mudfish Poetry Prize, judged by Marie Howe; a finalist for The Joy Bale Boone Poetry Prize, judged by Bernard Clay; a finalist for Midway Journal‘s -1000 Below: Flash Prose and Poetry Contest, judged by Jennifer Tseng; and shortlisted for The Arthur Smith Poetry Prize, judged by Charlotte Pence.
+She holds a B.A., M.A., and M.F.A. from the University of Miami, where she taught Writing Studies for 15 years, and now lives in Indianapolis, IN and teaches at Indiana University.

 Susan L. Leary